Friday, August 26, 2016

 A hagiography

-Bishop of a destitute commune of western France (Luçon), Richelieu believed that unless the poor were treated like mules they would not work.
+Bishop of a destitute commune of western France (Luçon), Richelieu believed that to make the poor work they must be treated like mules.
 He also confirmed Louis XIII's authoritarianism and helped found the centralized French State.
 Conservative historians admire him.

 # # #